jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Add classic Vault-Tec Power Armor to two of the guards in Vault 81
+* Makes Vault-Tec Power Armor rarely available for sale in Vault 81

 ## Horse Power Armor (Creation Club)